Nihang: Use of intoxicants

-Some Nihang groups consume cannabis or shaheedi degh (ਭੰਗ), purportedly to help in meditation.
+Some Nihang groups consume cannabis or shaheedi degh (ਭੰਗ), also known as sukha,' purportedly to help in meditation.
 Sūkha parshaad (ਸੁੱਖ ਪ੍ਰਰਸਾਦ), "Comfort-gift", is the term Nihang use to refer to it.
 It is crushed and taken as a liquid, especially during festivals like Hola Mohalla.
 It is never smoked, as this practice is forbidden in Sikhism.
+While consuming cannabis, the Nihangs strictly shun and forbid usage of any tobacco or alcohol.'

 In 2001, Jathedar Santa Singh, the leader of Budha Dal, along with 20 chiefs of Nihang sects, refused to accept the ban on consumption of shaheedi degh by the apex Sikh clergy – in order to preserve traditional Sikh practices.
 According to a BBC article, "Traditionally they also drank shaheedi degh, an infusion of cannabis, to become closer with God."

 Deras and gurdwaras

 Photograph of Burj Akali Phula Singh, ca.1914.
 This was the central cantonment of the Akalis/Nihangs under the command of Akali Phula Singh.

 The Nihangs operate their own deras (also known as chhaunis, meaning "cantonment"), which are similar to akharas and taksals, except that the Nihang deras focus more on martial training and there is a maintenance of warlike qualities.
 Each Nihang dera has a special area where sukha is prepared.
 At Nihang deras, weapons are kept and this is normalised.
 Nihang deras traditionally kept horses but in the modern-period, automobiles are also kept for transport.
 Nihangs also operate their own gurdwaras, with groups of Nihang run gurdwaras being associated with a particular Nihang dera.
 Nihang deras are under the command of the jathedar of their respective associated dal.